HQarroum/thread-pool/README.md

 ### Maximum items to dequeue

 The number of items that the thread-pool will attempt to dequeue has an impact on performances.
-To customize this, we have defined a few constants that you can use as hints for thread-pool to use when dequeuing callables. **When dequeued, callables will be stored on the worker thread's stack, make sure that whatever hint you use, it can fit your thread stack size**.
+To customize this, we have defined a few constants that you can use as hints for thread-pool to use when dequeuing callables.
+Note that when dequeued by workers, callables will be stored on the worker thread's stack, make sure that whatever hint you use, it can fit your thread stack size.

    - [`WORK_PARTITIONING_LIGHT`](https://github.com/HQarroum/thread-pool/blob/master/thread_pool.hpp#L22) - Hint indicating the use of lightweight processing of tasks within a worker (less elements will be dequeued).